Biography in english

 Been working in oil colors since the age of twelve

-1966, september, first oil painting after receiving oil paint in gift from his mother.
+1966, september 16, first oil painting after receiving a set of oil paint in gift from his mother.

 1972, wallpainting in Christiania, Copenhagen

-Made a wall painting in Christiania, Copenhagen, his first public appearance as a painter.
+Made a wall painting as a street artist in Christiania*, Copenhagen, his first public appearance as a painter (age 17).

 Independent full time artist since late teens.

-Erling Kristiansen was born in 1930 in New York and came to Norway with his norwegian born parents i n 1948.
+Erling Kristiansen (1930-1919) was born in New York and came to Norway with his norwegian born parents in 1948.

-Erling Kristiansen had solid knowledge of the American artscene, but was specialley fond of the russian suprematism art movement.
-Erling Kristiansen became an important source of modern art knowledge for Hans Saele.
+Erling Kristiansen had solid knowledge of the American artscene, but was specialley influenced by the russian suprematism art movement.
+Erling Kristiansen became an important source of modern and contemporary art knowledge for the artist.

 1975, winning an art competition in Oslo

 The competition was arranged by Lions Club, Oslo, and Aftenposten, Norway's biggest newspaper.